JuroOravec/alpinui/packages/alpine-composition/README.md

 });
 ```

-Where does the value `vm.buttonWidth` come from?
+Where does the value `vm.$initState.buttonWidth` come from?
 This is taken from the
 component's initial state.
 See below:

 ```html